rtrlib/rpki-read/Setup.md

-# Setting up PROVR
+# Setting up RPKI READ

-Deploying the PROVR monitoring system is straight forward and easy, you can run backend and frontend on a single server or separately on distinct nodes (+ a node for the database, if you want).
+Deploying the RPKI READ monitoring system is straight forward and easy, you can run backend and frontend on a single server or separately on distinct nodes (+ a node for the database, if you want).
 We recommend using _virtualenv_ with Python and to use _pip_ to install required libraries within this environment to keep your local systems Python installation untouched.

 ## Preliminaries